pamelaarcher/bostontransit/README.md

 ## Setting Up and Running The Application

 ### About

-There is only 3 main files for this project including styles.css, index.html and mapanimation.js.
-There are also 3 images used that can be found in the images folder.
-You can download these files and run index.html from your local machine or the project can be ran from github at https://pamelaarcher.github.io/bostontransit

 This application is made up of 3 main files and an images directory
   - <b>styles.css</b> which includes the classes for the button, map as well as station and bus markers.
   - <b>index.html</b> which provides the links to bring in the <b>Mapbox</b> server map of Boston and calls the move() on button click to bring in new transit data